Cold Weather Gear that’ll Get You Outside More this Winter

 Brands I like include:

-• Believe or not, I bought some wool socks from Sam’s Club at least 10 years ago that are still in perfect condition—and they’re as warm as any of my SmartWool socks were.
-I think they were $15 for three pair.
+• Believe it or not, I bought some wool socks from Sam’s Club at least 10 years ago that are still in perfect condition—and they’re as warm as any of my SmartWool socks were.
+I think they were $15 for three pairs.
 Not nearly as cute, but a much better value!

 • Hunting brands like Browning and Carhartt make quality wool socks, too.